This is my 2004 translation of John’s gospel.

 43 The next day he intended to go out into Galilee, and he finds Philip.
 And Jesus says to him, “Follow me.”
 [This is a typically prophetic thing to do – Elijah calls Elisha in a similar way.]
 44 Now Philip was from Bethsaïda, from the city of Andrew and Peter.
 45 Philip finds Nathaniel and says to him, “What Moses wrote in the law and the prophets we have seen, Jesus son of Joseph from Nazareth.”
 46 And Nathaniel said to him, “Is it possible for anything good to come from Nazareth?”
 Philip says to him, “Come and see.”

 47 When Jesus saw Nathaniel coming toward him, he says about him, “Behold, truly an Israelite in whom there is no crafty deceit.” [δολος: ‘properly a bait for fish: then a piece of deceit, any cunning contrivance: craft, cunning, treachery…‘ Liddell and Scott.]
 48 Nathaniel says to him, “How do you know me?”
 Jesus answered and said to him, “Before Philip called you, while under the fig tree I saw you.”
 49 Nathaniel answered him, “Rabbi, you are the son of god, you are the King of Israel.”
 [One gets a sense of sarcasm on the parts of both Jesus and Nathaniel.
-The Greek word for fig tree, συκῆ, is a word play on the homonym, ψυχή ‘life, soul, psyche’ and also the Hebrew word ‘sukkah,’ ‘tabernacle’ …there is a playfulness here between Jesus and Nathaniel, a gentle provocation.
+The Greek word for fig tree, συκῆ, is a word play on the homonym, ψυχή ‘life, soul, psyche.’
 The word play seems in one sense to amplify the notion from the song, above, that Jesus ‘tented’ among us.]
 50 Jesus answered and said to him, “You believe because I said to you that I saw you underneath the fig tree?
-Greater things than that will you see.”
+Greater things [than that] will you see.”
 51 And he says to him, “Listen carefully, you will see heaven opened up and the angels of god ascending and descending towards the son of man.”
 [Jesus is referring to the story of Jacob’s Ladder, a popular meme, and specifically, to the trajectory of the story through the pseudepigraphic Ladder of Jacob, in which the divine presence is identified with Jacob/Israel.
-This story introduces the Johannine assertion that it is not Jacob but Jesus upon whom the divine presence resides.
-This story exhibits the qualities of playful sarcasm and rhetoric in Jesus’ assertion of his identity to the skeptic, Nathaniel.]
+This story introduces the Johannine polemic that it is not Jacob but Jesus upon whom the divine presence resides.
+This story exhibits the qualities of playful sarcasm and rhetoric in Jesus’ very serious assertion of his identity to the skeptic, Nathaniel.]

 This translation was taken from The Greek New Testament, Kurt Aland, et. al. eds., Third Edition (corrected), United Bible Societies, (in cooperation with the Institute for New Testament Textual Research, Münster/Westphalia, Printed in West Germany by Biblia-Druck GmbH Stuttgart),1983.